MicrosoftDocs/azure-docs/articles/active-directory/external-identities/direct-federation.md

 Depending on the partner's IdP, the partner might need to update their DNS records to enable federation with you.
 Use the following steps to determine if DNS updates are needed.

-1. If the partner's IdP is one of these allowed IdPs, no DNS changes are needed (this list is subject to change):

-     - accounts.google.com
-     - pingidentity.com
-     - login.pingone.com
-     - okta.com
-     - oktapreview.com
-     - okta-emea.com
-     - my.salesforce.com
-     - federation.exostar.com
-     - federation.exostartest.com
-     - idaptive.app
-     - idaptive.qa
+> [!NOTE]
+> We no longer support any allowlist of IdPs for any new SAML/Ws-Fed based Identity provider federations being created.
+Follow the steps below to determine if you need to update the DNS text records to enable federation

-2. If the IdP is not one of the allowed providers listed in the previous step, check the partner's IdP passive authentication URL to see if the domain matches the target domain or a host within the target domain.
+1. Check the partner's IdP passive authentication URL to see if the domain matches the target domain or a host within the target domain.
 In other words, when setting up federation for `fabrikam.com`:

-     - If the authentication URL is `https://fabrikam.com` or `https://sts.fabrikam.com/adfs` (a host in the same domain), no DNS changes are needed.
+     - If the passive authentication endpoint is `https://fabrikam.com` or `https://sts.fabrikam.com/adfs` (a host in the same domain), no DNS changes are needed.
-     - If the authentication URL is `https://fabrikamconglomerate.com/adfs` or `https://fabrikam.com.uk/adfs`, the domain doesn't match the fabrikam.com domain, so the partner will need to add a text record for the authentication URL to their DNS configuration.
+     - If the passive authentication endpoint is `https://fabrikamconglomerate.com/adfs` or `https://fabrikam.com.uk/adfs`, the domain doesn't match the fabrikam.com domain, so the partner will need to add a text record for the authentication URL to their DNS configuration.

-3. If DNS changes are needed based on the previous step, ask the partner to add a TXT record to their domain's DNS records, like the following example:
+2. If DNS changes are needed based on the previous step, ask the partner to add a TXT record to their domain's DNS records, like the following example:

    `fabrikam.com.
 IN   TXT   DirectFedAuthUrl=https://fabrikamconglomerate.com/adfs`